-To meet the diverse needs of the law school's 1000+ students, Southwestern is the only law school to offer four J.D. programs of study that differ in scheduling and instructional approach.
+To meet the diverse needs of the law school's 1000+ students, Southwestern is the only law school to offering four J.D. programs differing in scheduling and instructional approach.
 There is also a strong sense of community among the students, who:

-- come from virtually every state and a dozen foreign countries - represent over 250 undergraduate institutions - have an average age of 26 (ranges from 21 to over 60) - have prior work experience or have already completed advanced degrees (approximately two-thirds of the student body) - women make up more than 57 percent - minorities represent more than 46 percent - report fluency in more than 35 foreign languages - In recent years, Southwestern has had the highest enrollment of minorities of any California law school.
+- come from virtually every state and a dozen foreign countries - represent over 250 undergraduate institutions - have an average age of 26 (ranges from 21 to over 60) - have prior work experience or have already completed advanced degrees (approximately two-thirds of the student body) - women make up more than 58 percent - minorities represent more than 46 percent - report fluency in more than 35 foreign languages - In recent years, Southwestern has had the highest enrollment of minorities of any California law school.

-Faculty also reflect Southwestern's commitment to diversity; more than 47 percent are women, over 20 percent are minorities, and several members identify as LGBT.
+Faculty also reflect Southwestern's commitment to diversity; more than 44 percent are women, nearly 30 percent are minorities, and several members identify as LGBT.